scoyoc/climateAnalyzeR/README.md

 URL: [https://github.com/scoyoc/climateAnalyzeR](https://github.com/scoyoc/climateAnalyzeR)

 Documentation: Just the man pages for now.
-A vignette is being developed.
+A vignette is planned for development.

 ## Installation